Registering device tokens

 Remember that device tokens are anonymous on their own.
 Customer.io doesn’t support anonymous push notifications, so you can’t simply target any individual device token in your workspace.

-You still have to identifyThe Customer.io operation that recognizes a person.
-When you call the method or API to identify a person, Customer.io either adds a person if they don’t exist in your workspace, or otherwise updates/associates data with a person.
-Activities before a person is identified may be attributed to an anonymous ID. someone to associate a token with a person, so you can send them messages.
+You still have to identifyThe Customer.io operation that adds or updates a person.
+When you identify a person, Customer.io either adds a person if they don’t exist in your workspace, or updates them if they do.
+Before you identify someone (by their email address or an ID), you can track them anonymously. someone to associate a token with a person, so you can send them messages.
 This ensures that you send messages to the right people in your audience.

 Can I target a specific device?